rgiuly/celltracer/README.md

 Note:
 Suggested preprocessing of data, assuming you have a tif stack.
 This is for both qualification and processing.
-We use imagemagick to perform histogram equalization: cd to image folder
+We use imagemagick to perform histogram equalization: cd to image folder.
+For example:
-<pre>ls *.tif | xargs --verbose -I XXXX convert XXXX -equalize contrastXXXX</pre>
+<pre>ls *.tif | xargs --verbose -I XXXX convert XXXX -negate -equalize -depth 8 contrast/first4/contrastXXXX</pre>

 <a href=http://bioinformatics.oxfordjournals.org/content/29/10/1359> DP2: Distributed 3D Image Segmentation Using Micro-labor Workforce </a>